ap-kamal/ap-kamal.github.io/index.md

 February 2016 - September 2018
 <br />
 <div style="text-align: justify">
-* Worked closely with multi-disciplinary teams to understand the business scenarios and transaction functionality to design test plan, RTM and unit and integration test cases to ensure 100% requirement coverage.
+* Worked closely with multi-disciplinary teams to understand the business scenarios and transaction functionality to design test plan, RTM and unit and integration test cases to ensure 100% requirement coverage.<br />
-* Performed data analytical testing to validate end to-end data flow from Enrollment module to Finance module.
+* Performed data analytical testing to validate end to-end data flow from Enrollment module to Finance module.<br />
-* Regulated interfacing of metadata repositories, and developed Data stage Jobs to extract data from heterogeneous sources, applying data transformation logics and updating them into databases with less than 1% of defect leakage.
+* Regulated interfacing of metadata repositories, and developed Data stage Jobs to extract data from heterogeneous sources, applying data transformation logics and updating them into databases with less than 1% of defect leakage.<br />
-* Tested both backend and frontend features of Web app, Native app in SeeTest for automated mobile testing and ran scripts for multiple devices to achieve 30% increase in usage and 50% increase in performance of Mobile App.
+* Tested both backend and frontend features of Web app, Native app in SeeTest for automated mobile testing and ran scripts for multiple devices to achieve 30% increase in usage and 50% increase in performance of Mobile App.<br />
 * Validated output of ETL jobs in Tableau dashboards to ensure accuracy and integrity of data within data warehouse.
 </div>